CZ-NIC/yangson/docs/parser.rst

    .. method:: one_of(chset: str) -> str

-      Parse one character from the set of alternatives specified in the *chset* argument.
+      Parse one character from the set of alternatives specified in *chset*.
 If a match is found, :attr:`offset` is advanced by one position, and the matching character is returned.
 Otherwise, :exc:`UnexpectedInput` is raised.

       .. doctest::